olcf/olcf-user-docs/software/python/conda_basics.rst

 .. warning::
    Because there is no conda module on Frontier, this guide only applies if you installed a personal Miniconda first.
+   See our :doc:`Installing Miniconda Guide </software/python/miniconda>` for more details.

 This guide has been shortened and adapted from a challenge in OLCF's `Hands-On with Summit <https://github.com/olcf/hands-on-with-summit>`__ GitHub repository (`Python: Conda Basics <https://github.com/olcf/hands-on-with-summit/tree/master/challenges/Python_Conda_Basics>`__).